 For that reason, the work environment can be relatively stressful.
 Individuals in the field may also find the long hours working on a computer or at a desk taxing depending on their mental and physical state.

 While the field of cyber security can be a trying one, it is also one of the most valuable assets available today.
-Without cyber security we would all be at even more risk for having our sensitive information compromised.
+Without cyber security, we would all be at even more risk of having our sensitive information compromised.